 About Heath

-Heather María Maranges (or just Heath, heh · the; say Heather without the “er”) is an Assistant Professor of Social Psychology at Florida State University (Tallahassee, Florida).
-Heath received her PhD in Social and Personality Psychology from Florida State University, was awarded the Horizon Postdoctoral Fellowship to conduct research with the Social Justice Centre, Department of Psychology, and Department of Philosophy at Concordia University (Montreal, Quebec), and was director of research at Wake Forest University’s Program for Leadership and Character (Winston-Salem, North Carolina).
-Most recently, Heath was a Research Fellow investigating the role of forgiveness (divine, interpersonal, self) in mental health, social health, and morality at the Family Institute and Department of Human Development and Family Science at Florida State University.
-Her work addresses when, why, and how people cooperate, or make decisions in accord with the group’s well-being, and evince virtue.
-In her research, she examines individual differences, social processes, and ecological factors that shape personal and social health.
-Heath not only employs traditional experimental and individual difference methods but also leverages diverse theories and methods, including those of evolutionary biology, relationship research, philosophy, neuroscience, and genetics to understand how people arrive at their social and moral judgments.
-Her research has been published in scientific journals such as the Journal of Personality and Social Psychology, Personality and Individual Differences, and Review of General Psychology and featured in Huffington Post, Consumer Affairs, MSN, and Science Daily.
+Heather María Maranges (or just Heath, heh · the; say Heather without the “er”) is an Assistant Professor of Social and Personality Psychology at Florida State University (Tallahassee, Florida).
+Heath received her PhD in Social and Personality Psychology from Florida State University, was awarded the Horizon Postdoctoral Fellowship to conduct research with the Departments of Psychology and Philosophy at Concordia University (Montreal, Quebec), and was director of research at Wake Forest University’s Program for Leadership and Character (Winston-Salem, North Carolina).
+Most recently, prior to her current position, Heath was a Research Fellow investigating the role of forgiveness (divine, interpersonal, self) in mental health, social health, and morality at the Family Institute and Department of Human Development and Family Science at Florida State University.

-She received her B.S. in Psychology from Florida State University.
+Heath received her B.S. in Psychology from Florida State University.
 During that time, Heath also completed substantial coursework in the areas of Biology, Philosophy, and English Literature.
 She received her M.S. and her Ph.D. in Experimental Social and Personality Psychology from Florida State University with support from a McKnight Doctoral Fellowship.